 Fast-forward about one thousand years to the mid-1990s when wireless communications are becoming popular.
 Cellphones have moved from being brick sized to, well, being less than brick sized.
-Technology companies are all independently working on short-range, wireless devices that can connect computers with cellphones and other equipment.
-Unfortunately, each company is inventing its own system and device-this means that each company's device will only be compatible with its own products.
-The companies realize that flooding the market with lots of similar, yet incompatible devices will greatly confuse and annoy customers.
-In general, it is highly unusual for technology companies to work together, but they recognize that if they do work together, they can create one device that is compatible with all computers and cellphones-something that will greatly appeal to customers.
+Technology companies are all working on short-range, wireless devices that can connect computers with cellphones and other equipment.
+Unfortunately, each company is inventing its own system and device-but this means that each company's device will only be compatible with its own products.
+They realize that this will greatly confuse and annoy customers.
+It is unusual for technology companies to work together.
+But the tech companies realize that if they work together, they can create one device that is compatible with all computers and cellphones.